-Whether you’re throwing a Tiki-themed party, setting out a celebratory spread of oysters and caviar, ramping up your frozen cocktail game in preparation for spring break, or simply trying to replicate the texture of your favorite soda-fountain staple, properly crushed ice is essential.
+Whether you’re throwing a Tiki-themed party, setting out a celebratory spread of oysters and caviar, or simply trying to replicate the texture of your favorite soda-fountain staple, properly crushed ice is essential.
 Some folks are lucky enough to have an ice feed built right into their freezers, but the rest of us can crunch our own cubes into perfect, gravely bits with a few handy classic tools designed for just that.

 Smaller pieces of ice mean more surface area and quicker chilling power but if too small, the pulverized shards will melt too quickly and water down those perfectly mixed tiki drinks, swizzles, fixes, and cobblers.
 Olde timey barkeeps whittled large blocks of frozen lake water down to their desired shapes, and while some retro cocktail experts are keeping the old craft alive, few home bars have the kit or the space necessary for such a pasttime.
 There are heaps of options out there for molding custom cubes, but, for some reason, home ice crushers have fallen out of fashion.

 I personally believe that a well-chilled cocktail is never out of season or out of style.
 Whether you’re looking to hold a retro cocktail party or you just want to mix up one or two perfect, frosty drinks, these tools will get you where you you need to be.

 You can’t go wrong with this classic method.
 Viski